nottrobin/maas-docs/en/installconfig-network-proxy.md

 The proxy must be installed on the same host as the region controller (via the 'maas-proxy' package).

-## Configure proxy
+<h2 id="heading--configure-proxy">Configure proxy</h2>

-See the [MAAS CLI](manage-cli-common.md#configure-proxying) for how to configure proxying with the CLI.
+See the [MAAS CLI](manage-cli-common.md#heading--configure-proxying) for how to configure proxying with the CLI.
 Note that per-subnet proxy configuration can only be accomplished via the CLI.

 In the web UI, visit the 'Settings' page and select the 'Network services' tab.
 The 'Proxy' section is at the top.
 Any changes made are applied by pressing the 'Save' button.